 Long Term Significance of the Acquisition:

-- The acquisition would permanently protect the continuity of the trail in that area
+- The acquisition permanently protects the continuity of the trail in that area

-- 3 acres of undeveloped woodland would be preserved
+- 3 acres of undeveloped woodland are preserved

 Value to the Park and Public: